 Who is Katabatic Gear?

-Many people in the hiking word both serial long distance hikers to the weekend warrior might not be familiar with this smaller cottage gear maker located in Lakewood, CO.
+Many people in the hiking word both serial long-distance hikers to the weekend warrior might not be familiar with this smaller cottage gear maker located in Lakewood, CO.
 The company was founded by Aaron Martray who is a long distance hiker, mountaineer, and ice climber.
 He wanted a quilt that’s was light, warm, and of the highest quality.
 When Aaron couldn’t find a bag available to fit his needs he went ahead and made his own down quilt for a thru-hike of the Colorado Trail he was doing.
-After having great success on trail with the quilt, he started to make a few quilts here and there and sold them online at places like Backpacking Light ‘s gear forum.
+After having great success on the trail with the quilt, he started to make a few quilts here and there and sold them online at places like Backpacking Light ‘s gear forum.

 Why a Quilt?